-SRS collected all annual samples.
-SRS detected various radionuclides in the grassy vegetation samples collected during 2020 at all air sampling locations (1 onsite, 10 at the perimeter, and 3 offsite).
+SRS collected all annual samples for 2021.
+SRS detected various radionuclides in the grassy vegetation samples at all air sampling locations (1 onsite, 11 at the perimeter, and 3 offsite).
 Appendix Table D-8 summarizes the results.
 All radionuclides are within the trends of the previous 10 years for all locations.